-The post that outlines what I’ve actually decided to invest in.
+The post that outlines what beginner’s investment strategy I’ve actually chosen.

 In Choosing an Investment Strategy: Part 1, I was mulling over how to start dabbling in the investment world or, indeed, whether to begin at all.
 I was debating whether to build a loft conversion and thus keep my money in cash for the time being.